Alexandria's founded by Alexander

 The excavations started at the southern end and were centered on two temples defined as A and O. In my earlier blog Selinunte died tragically not unlike Pompeii, I explained that temples in Selinunte were named using a letter since they had not been closely identified.

 Back in 2018, the plans were to re-erect the first columns of Temple G, which is situated further east and outside the precinct of the Acropolis.
 The temple is tentatively attributed to Zeus because of its imposing size: 109 meters long and 45 meters wide.
-The huge drums of the columns are lying around randomly, and the cost to reposition one column is estimated at 180,000 euros.
+The huge drums of the columns lie around randomly, and the cost of repositioning one column is estimated at 180,000 euros.
 I have no idea whether this operation was successful.

 [Picture from Ansa Italia]